 You’re probably thinking “nut base mince pie”!?
 Trust me, it’s amazing!

 I wanted to create something different this Christmas to share with friends and family.
-I decided to swap the baking style for a healthier nut based version.
+I decided to swap the traditional baking style for a healthier bakeless mince pies recipe.

-After a few recipe tests and tweaks I have come up with a nut based mince pie which doesn’t just look different but tastes amazing too.
-It is a far healthier option due to all the healthy fats from the nuts.
+After a few recipe tests and tweaks, I have come up with a nut-based no bake mince pie which tastes amazing.
+These raw mince pies are a far healthier option due to all of the healthy fats from the nuts.
 It also allows you to be creative and design the top however you wish.